mprinc/vuejs.org/src/v2/guide/components-slots.md

 </current-user>
 ```

 This can be shortened even further.
-Just as non-specified content is assumed to be for the default slot, `v-slot` without an argument is assumed to refer to the default slot:
+Just as non-specified content is assumed to be for the default slot, <span class='definition'>`v-slot` without an argument is assumed to refer to the default slot</span>:

 ``` html
 <current-user v-slot="slotProps">